FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `ModSettings.KeyBinding.MakeValue(keyCode, modifiers)` -
   A static method to construct a data table to be used as the value of a key binding setting.
   `keyCode` should be one of the values from the `Keys` table.
 (Note that not all keys in the `Keys` table are available for binding.
-See the source for details.)  `modifiers` is a table of modifier keys.
-  Set `SHIFT`, `CTRL`, and/or `ALT` to true in it to require those modifier keys.
+See the source for details.)  `modifiers` is a table containing modifier key info.
+Set `Shift`, `Ctrl`, and/or `Alt` to true in it to require those modifier keys.
-* `MatchesInput(input, options)` - Returns true if `input` is a key event that matches the currently configured key binding.
+* `KeyBindingHelper.InputMatches(value, input, options)` - From mod_settings_key_binding_helper.lua.
+  Returns true if `input` is a key event that matches the `value` of a key binding.
+  * `value` is the `.Value` of a keybind setting.
   * `input` is the parameter passed to the function registered with `ContextPtr.SetInputHandler(handler, true)`.
   * `options` is a table that permits the following settings:
-    * `InputContexts` is a set of the input contexts that the binding is active in (e.g. world view, diplomacy, menus, etc).
+    * `InputContexts` is a set of the input contexts in which a match is allowed (e.g. world view, diplomacy, menus, etc).
-      See UI\Scripts\InputSupport.lua for valid values.
+      See UI\Scripts\InputSupport.lua for contexts.
+If the ui is not in one of these contexts this method returns false.
       Default is only active in `World` input context.
     * `InterfaceModes` is a set of the interface modes that the binding is active in (as members of `InterfaceModeTypes`).
-      Default includes
+      If the ui is not in one of these modes this method returns false.
+Default is to only be active in `SELECTION` mode.
     * `Event` is the event to match, either `KeyEvents.KeyUp` or `KeyEvents.KeyDown`.
 Default is `KeyUp`.
+    * `AllowInPopups` determines whether a match is permitted if the ui is displaying a "popup".
+This is anything displayed via `UI.QueuePopup` (and also tech/civic trees).
+Default is false.

 ---